PhilippeR26/Starknet-Ledger-Wallet/README.md

 # Network :

-Today, the DAPP is only working with the [devnet-rs](https://github.com/0xSpaceShard/starknet-devnet-rs) network :
+Today, the DAPP is only working with the [devnet-rs](https://github.com/0xSpaceShard/starknet-devnet-rs) network.